proflim123/rmua/README.md

 **Assumptions made**
 The planner node is hard coded to take a map of dimensions 500 by 500.
 Any attempt to upload a map of some other dimension WILL crash the program\

-Map must be sent first before start and endpoints, which are to be sent to start_point and end_point, both of which are to be PointStamped messages.
-I used rqt to do this rather than write new nodes, as shown in screenshots\
+Map must be sent first before start and endpoints, which are to be sent to the topics start_point and end_point, both of which are to be PointStamped messages.
+I used rqt to do this rather than write new nodes, as shown in the screenshot RQT\

 The origin is assumed to be 0,0 which is the top left of the map.
-Any coordinates must have their x and y coordinate between 0 and 500, and hopefully not in an occupied square.
+Any coordinates must have their x and y coordinate between 0 and 499 inclusive, and hopefully not in an occupied square.
 I personally recommend (and tested using these points in the screenshots):\
 start = (50,50) and end = (450,450) for maps 1 and 2 and userdrawn\
 start = (10,10) and end = (490,490) for map 3\
 start = (10,10) and end = (250,250) for map 4\